-For the text of W. Va.
-Code, 49-6-7, see note 2, supra.

-Va.
+The Department argues that the mother's consent to adopt should be treated as a consensual termination of parental rights under W. Va.
+Code, 49-6-7.
+See footnote 3 This section is part of an article dealing with procedures for parental child abuse and neglect cases in W. Va.
 Code, 49-6-1, et seq.
 It is apparent that this type of an agreement placed as it is in the abuse and neglect article primarily is designed to permit a parent charged with abuse and neglect to surrender his parental rights to the Department rather than contest the charges.
 This type of termination was done by the natural father in this case who surrendered his parental rights to the Department.

 The mother's consent to the adoption of Phillip by the Gormans must be viewed as a consent to adopt under W. Va.
-Code, 48-4-3 (1985), which relates to procedures for the adoption of a child.
+Code, 48- 4-3 (1985), which relates to procedures for the adoption of a child.
 Under W. Va.
 Code, 48-4-3(a), the consent of the mother and legal or determined father to adopt the child ordinarily is required.
 In W. Va.
-Code, 48-4-3(c), it is recognized that parental consent is not required if they "have been deprived of the custody of the person of such child by law[.]"
-This section goes on to enumerate
+Code, 48-4-3(c), it is recognized that parental consent is not required if they "have been deprived of the custody of the person of such child by law[.]"See footnote 4 This section goes on to enumerate the persons who may give such consent.
+The logical inference is that where custody has been removed by law from a parent, consent is not only unnecessary, but legally insufficient.
+In this case, custody of Phillip was granted to the Department at the time of the filing of the abuse and neglect petition, which was before the consent to adopt was signed.